chernikovst13-prog/ndwi-growing-season-ml/README.md

 Along with the graphs, the program will generate 4 files in your output directory:

-all_ndvi (or petrun_all_ndvi): Represents the temperature trend recorded at the training station.
+all_temps (or petrun_all_temp): Represents the temperature trend recorded at the training station.

 ml_predicted_details: Contains the predicted daily temperature for each day, calculated based on the obtained NDWI index.